Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Personal_Access_Tokens(PAT).md

     <br>
   - Select `Permissions` which you want to grant to the Token.
 There are two types of Permissions `Repository Permissions` and `Account Permissions`.<br>
     - **Repository Permissions [`Note:` This option is not shown for `Public Repositories` access scope.]:**
-      - Repository Permissions refer to the AccesS_Rights and Privileges granted to a User, Collaborator, or Token for performing Specific Actions on a Repository.
+      - Repository Permissions refer to the Access_Rights and Privileges granted to a User, Collaborator, or Token for performing Specific Actions on a Repository.
       - Some `General Repository Permissions` based on Roles, for Efficiency, are as follows:
         |Permission Category  |Public Users |Contributors    |Administrators  |
         |---------------------|-------------|----------------|----------------|